bestander/npm-git-lock/README.md

 A CLI tool to lock all node_modules dependencies to a separate git repository.

+Read a [post](https://medium.com/@bestander_nz/my-node-modules-are-in-git-again-4fb18f5671a) why you may need it.

 ## Features

 - Tracks changes in package.json file
-- When a change is found makes a clean install of all dependencies and commits and pushes to a remote repository
+- When a change is found makes a clean install of all dependencies and commits and pushes node_modules to a remote repository
 - Works independently from npm and can be used only on CI server keeping dev environment simpler

 ## How to use